 Those squares aren’t authentic cement tiles—they’re a stencil design.
 Designer Jessica Davis filled in the geometric shapes with Chalk paint in Pure White and Graphite.
 “This was a two- to three-day process, but totally worth it, and it changed the look of the room drastically,” she says.

 Start With a Clean Slate

 Note to self: If you can help painting your floors before you move in, do it.
 Maarten Boomker and Sharvin Ramjan had to shuffle their furniture in and out of each room to achieve this clean white palette, and it took three coats to make sure every knot in the wood boards was properly covered.
 But the sleek white backdrop helps their colorful furniture pop.

 If your floors have a ton of character, you don’t have to cover everything up.
 Simple white squares, laid out in a checkerboard pattern, balance out old and new in this Kate Guinness–designed space.

 Knowing they would be tracking in sand from excursions out on the water, Zippora Seven and Terence Connors painted the bathroom floor in their Montauk, New York, home hunter green (a hue that both feels like walking into nature and naturally disguises scuffs).

 Not unlike the interior of his New Orleans home, Dabito’s playful backyard boasts plenty of plants, bold textiles, and tile that wows.
 Get the details on his straightforward stenciling DIY on Old Brand New.
 Morocco or Louisiana?
 You decide.

-As a part of the One Room Challenge, Brittany Watson Jepsen gave her home office a transformative facelift by painting applying this punchy, tumbling block print to the floors.
+As a part of the One Room Challenge, Brittany Watson Jepsen gave her home office a transformative facelift by applying this punchy tumbling block print to the floors.
 While the end look takes an almost futuristic tone, the print actually dates back to ancient Greece.
 From laying the pattern to applying the primer, the blogger runs through the full DIY on The House That Lars Built.